What is the Paris Tourist Tax? (and how much is it?)

 This post may contain affiliate links.
 Please check out my privacy policy and disclosure for more information.

-On a recent trip to Paris, I was pretty shocked to find that we were asked to pay over €16 each when checking into our four-star hotel.
-The reason why?
-Well, as of the 1st of January 2024, the city of Paris has implemented a high cost Paris tourist tax for those staying in temporary accommodation in the city.
-In this article, we’ll dive into how much the tourist tax is and who has to pay it.
+On a recent trip to Paris, I was surprised to find that we were asked to pay over €15 per person when checking into our four-star hotel.
+The reason?
+As of January 1, 2026, Paris has updated its tourist tax (“taxe de séjour”) rates for all temporary accommodations in the city.
+In this guide, we’ll break down how much the tourist tax is in 2026 and who is required to pay it.

 Please note that, when you’re booking a hotel in Paris, there will be a note somewhere on the listing of how much the tourist tax is.
 However, whereas some hotels factor the tax into the overall price you’ll pay (though it will have its own line on the invoice you receive), other hotels will make you pay the cost separately upon arrival.